britzl/defcon/README.md

 ![docs/console.gif](docs/console.gif)

+## Requirements
+DefCon relies on the Javascript `Fetch API` and the `ReadableStream API`.
+Please refer to the [ReadableStream browser compatibility chart](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream#Browser_compatibility) for supported browser versions and any configuration options that need to be enabled in order to use DefCon.

 ## Installation
 You can use DefCon in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add: